Murder of Tony Golden: Aftermath

 Garda Golden was fatally shot with an illegally held 9mm Glock semi-automatic pistol, and there was more ammunition found on the premises during follow-up searches.

 Reports indicate another Glock handgun, was recovered in the deceased suspect's car, along with 700 rounds of pistol ammunition and cans filled with petrol – indicating Crevan Mackin may have been planning a mass-casualty attack which was interrupted by Garda Golden.

 Questions and concerns were raised about why a lone unarmed Garda would be sent to the home of a known violent terrorist suspected of importing and selling guns, why the killer was still in possession of illegal firearms and illegal ammunition while on bail relating to terrorism charges, and why he was on bail at all – a decision the DPP did not object to.
 Further issues were raised about cutbacks to Garda resources and the lack of personal protective equipment for regular uniformed members.

-The incident came less than 3 years after Detective Garda Adrian Donohoe was fatally shot just a number of kilometres away by a criminal gang with links to dissident republicans.
+The incident came less than 3 years after Detective Garda Adrian Donohoe was fatally shot just several kilometres away by a criminal gang with links to dissident republicans.

 Garda Golden, in service of the state, was afforded a full state funeral on 15 October 2015 which took place at Saint Oliver Plunkett's Church, Blackrock, County Louth.
+The Anthony Golden Memorial Hurling Tournament was established in 2016 near Culleens National School, close to Ballina, County Mayo, to commemorate Garda Tony Golden.
+The tournament, named in his honor, is organized annually by the Ballina Stephenites GAA club and features participation from local schools to promote youth involvement in hurling.